-Navigable Stream Adjudication Commission Pursuant to A.R.S. § 37-1126 (A), notice is hereby given that the Navigable Stream Adjudication Commission will hold public hearings to receive physical evidence and testimony relating to the navigability or non-navigability of all watercourses in Gila County.
-The hearings will the held in Gila County on November 15, 2004 beginning at 1:00 p.m. in an order established by the chair in the Gila County Supervisors' Conference Room located at 1400 East Ash Street, Globe, Arizona.
-The following are presently the only hearings scheduled.
+Pursuent to A.R.S. § 37-1126 (A), notice is hereby, given the A.R.S. § 37-1126 (A) and the state of the s that the Navigable Stream Adjudication Committee hold public hearings to receive physical evidence. nony relating to the navigability or non-ne watercourses in Gila County.
+The hears? held in Gila County on November 15, 2004 (legis at 1:00 p.m. in an order established by the chair!
+Gila County Supervisors' Conference Room local 1400 East Ash Street, Globe, Arizona.
+The fol ently the only hearings scheduled are presently the only hearings scheduled.

-The Gila River, the Upper Salt River, the Verde River, and all of the small and minor watercourses in Gila County including but not limited to:
+The Gita River, the Upper Salt River, the Verda River and all of the small and minor watercourses in St County, including but not limited to: